Who needs Counselling

 Virtual therapy’s effects are not limited to business settings.
 Through the sharing of easily assimilated mental health advice by licensed professionals, social media platforms such as Instagram and TikTok have stimulated conversations about therapy.
 Open discussions have been facilitated by hashtags like #TherapyIsCool and #MentalHealthAwareness, especially among younger generations who were previously reluctant to seek professional assistance.

 The cost of therapy continues to be a determining factor for many people.
 In the UK, traditional in-person sessions can cost over £70 per hour, making mental health treatment a luxury for some.
 Because online therapy platforms offer subscription models and structured payment plans, they have greatly lowered financial barriers.
 For individuals with limited resources, financial aid options are made affordable through platforms such as BetterHelp and Talkspace.
-Insurance companies are being pushed to increase coverage options by the trend toward digital mental health services, even though not all platforms take insurance.
+Insurance companies are being pushed to increase coverage options by the trend toward digital services, even though not all platforms take insurance.

 The success of online therapy can also be attributed to specialization.
 Sites like Regain are only for couples looking for relationship support, but TeenCounseling is made especially for teenagers dealing with social anxiety and academic pressure.
 Therapy is especially helpful for people who are reluctant to participate in traditional formats because these focused services guarantee that each person receives care that is customized to their particular situation.